|

 growing

-on surface of sherry in barrel
+of sherry in barrel

 Frit